kubedb/docs/docs/guides/druid/backup/application-level/index.md

 - `.spec.dataSource.snapshot` specifies to restore from latest `Snapshot`.
 - `.spec.addon.tasks[*]` specifies that both the `manifest-restore` and `logical-backup-restore` tasks.

+> **Note**:
-> Note: When we restore a `Druid` with `spec.metadataStorage.externallyManaged` set to `false` (which is `false` by default), then KubeStash operator will also restore the metadataStorage automatically.
+> - When we restore a `Druid` with `spec.metadataStorage.externallyManaged` set to `false` (which is `false` by default), then KubeStash operator will also restore the metadataStorage automatically.
-> Note: Similarly, if `spec.zooKeeper.externallyManaged` is `false` (which is also `false` by default) then KubeStash operator will also restore the zookeeper instance automatically.
+> - Similarly, if `spec.zooKeeper.externallyManaged` is `false` (which is also `false` by default) then KubeStash operator will also restore the zookeeper instance automatically.
-> Note: For externally managed metadata storage and zookeeper however, user needs to specify it in `spec.manifestOptions.mySQL`/`spec.manifestOptions.postgres`/`spec.manifestOptions.zooKeeper` to restore those.
+> - For externally managed metadata storage and zookeeper however, user needs to specify it in `spec.manifestOptions.mySQL`/`spec.manifestOptions.postgres`/`spec.manifestOptions.zooKeeper` to restore those.

 Let's create the RestoreSession CRD object we have shown above,